Akron Army ROTC celebrates centennial11/27/2018

 In 1918, just a month after the end of the First World War, UA President Dr. Parke Kolbe and the Board of Trustees applied to the U.S. Department of War to establish a reserved officers’ training corps unit at the University.
-The following year, the Board approved a resolution to agree to the mandates and responsibilities set by the War Department in order to maintain its new ROTC program.
+Shortly thereafter, the Board approved a resolution to agree to the mandates and responsibilities set by the War Department in order to maintain its new ROTC program.

 Striving to be the best

 Over the past century, Akron ROTC, also known as the 42nd Ohio Volunteer Battalion, has continued to meet, and even exceed, those mandates.
 In fact, Akron ROTC still encompasses a four-year academic curriculum, annual summer training camps at Fort Knox, and cadets still train on Buchtel Field on Brown Street where yesteryear’s cadets once trained.

 “Our program has performed well to meet the standards of the U.S. Army because we want to be the best in the country,” said Lt.
 Col. Trevor S. Liverpool, commander of Akron ROTC and chair of the Military Science and Leadership Department.
 “Akron ROTC was recognized this summer as the top-performing program in the critical area of cadet evaluations in our brigade.
 And last year, an Akron cadet was the distinguished graduate for Airborne.
 So, the determination to be among the best in the country has contributed to Akron ROTC’s success and longevity.”